Interesting Ocean Facts for Kids

 During winter the Arctic Ocean is almost completely covered in sea ice.

 Wow, this is quite something.
 If you could take all the salt out of the sea and spread it across the Earth, you would have a 152m layer of salt covering everything.
 That is a whole heap of salt!

 - The deeper you go into the oceans, the more things change.
-Plants can grow up to a depth of 107m, the colours of fish change; near the surface they can be blue, green or violet, but as you go deeper then they are silver or very light coloured.
+Plants can grow up to a depth of 107m, the colors of fish change; near the surface, they can be blue, green or violet, but as you go deeper then they are silver or very light colored.
 When fish are as low down as 3,000m they can even have their own lights…awesome!

 - Have you heard of knots?
-Well this is measure of the speed at sea.
+Well, this is a measure of the speed at sea.
 1 knot equals 1.85km per hour.
 Sailors use this measurement.

-The longest mountain range in the world in actually underwater.
+The longest mountain range in the world is actually underwater.
 How weird!
 It is 56,000km long.
 Whoa!
-It’s called the Mid-Oceanic Ridge and is a mountain chain that runs along the centre of the ocean basins.
+It’s called the Mid-Oceanic Ridge and is a mountain chain that runs along the center of the ocean basins.

 - About 70% of the oxygen we breathe in comes from the oceans!
 Wow.

 - The sea is home to the world’s largest living structure which is the Great